 Early access to the Giant Forest to see the sequoia trees was limited to little more than a pack road.
-Under the leadership of Captain Charles Young, then the only African American commissioned officer in the U.S. Army, the road into the Giant Forest was completed in August 1903.
+Under the leadership of then-Captain Charles Young, the only Black commissioned officer in the U.S. Army at that time, a road to the Giant Forest was completed in August 1903.
 For the first time the "big trees" were accessible by wagon.

 Better access to the Giant Forest led to the creation of amenities for the increasing number of visitors.
 One of the first projects undertaken by the New National Park Service in 1917 was the construction of the first steps to the summit of Moro Rock, a favorite destination.
 Those first wooden steps to the top of Moro Rock must have provided a thrill for many early park visitors.

 Backcountry trail construction also became a priority.
 In 1932, the new High Sierra Trail was completed connecting the Giant Forest and Mt.
 Whitney, the highest mountain in the contiguous U.S. During the Great Depression, the Civilian Conservation Corps worked in the parks to build and improve campgrounds, trails, buildings and other facilities.

 In 1940, Congress and President Franklin D. Roosevelt created a new national park to include the glacially-formed splendor of Kings Canyon.
 The newly established Kings Canyon National Park subsumed General Grant National Park into it.
 Since the Second World War, Kings Canyon and Sequoia have been administered jointly.